This Chinese Eggplant in Garlic Sauce Stir Fry (้ญ้ฆ่ๅญ) is not only delicious but also easy to make! A great side dish or a vegetarian entrรฉe.

 Chili Bean Paste / Doubanjiang

-Chilli Bean Paste aka Doubanjiang 豆瓣酱, is a chunky sauce you can buy at the store that is spicy and savory.
-It’s traditionally made from fermented broad beans, chili peppers, soybeans, salt and flour.
+Chilli Bean Paste aka Doubanjiang ่ฑ็ฃ้ ฑ, is a chunky sauce you can buy at the store that is spicy and savory.
+It's traditionally made from fermented broad beans, chili peppers, soybeans, salt and flour.
 There are also different ones you can find, for example some will add spicy chili oil in it already.

 Chili Bean Paste is often used in Sichuan food (ex: mapo tofu), which might explain why I love it because I love Sichuan food (and my grandma was from there!).
-I use it in my Szechuan ChickenTwice Cooked Pork and Jalapeno Chicken.
+I use it in my Szechuan Chicken, Twice Cooked Pork and Jalapeno Chicken.

 You can buy it at your local Asian super market or even on Amazon such as this one: Lee Kum Kee LKK Chili Bean Sauce (Toban Djan).

-Eggplant in Garlic Sauce Recipe
+Ho to cook Chinese Eggplant in Garlic Sauce (Step by Step)

-• 2 Chinese eggplants, cut in to 2 inch length
+- 2 Chinese eggplants, cut in to 2 inch length

-• 1 tbsp vinegar or lemon juice
+- 1 tablespoon vinegar or lemon juice

-• 2 tbsp cooking oil
+- 2 tablespoon cooking oil

-• 1/2 tbsp of minced fresh ginger
+- ยฝ tablespoon of minced fresh ginger

-• 2 cloves garlic, minced
+- 2 cloves garlic, minced

-• 2 tbsp soy sauce
+- 2 tablespoon soy sauce

-• 1 tsp sugar
+- 1 teaspoon sugar

-• 2 green onions, finely chopped
+- 2 green onions, finely chopped

 Slice eggplants in to 2-inch length.

 Place eggplants in a bowl and fill with water.
-Add 1 tbsp of salt and either vinegar or lemon juice, and mix well.
-This will help keep the eggplants from browning and keep it more ‘purple’.
+Add 1 tablespoon of salt and either vinegar or lemon juice, and mix well.
+This will help keep the eggplants from browning and keep it more 'purple'.

 Allow it to soak for about 15 minutes.
 Mince your garlic and ginger, and chop your green onions if you haven't already done so.